SeanLehey/Locating-Rogue-SSIDs-with-Kismet/README.md

 ### Kismet

 Kismet is preinstalled on Kali Linux.
 If using another distro, refer to the [official installation documentation on Kismet's website](https://www.kismetwireless.net/docs/readme/installing/linux/).
-I highly recommend using Kali Linux as the only installations needed are the chipset drivers for your WiFi adapter, which greatly simplifies the process.
+I highly recommend using Kali Linux as the only installation needed is the chipset driver for your WiFi adapter, which greatly simplifies the process.

 ### Drivers